msadowski/awesome-weekly-robotics/README.md

  * [Open3D](https://github.com/isl-org/Open3D) - an open-source library that supports rapid development of software that deals with 3D data.
 The Open3D frontend exposes a set of carefully selected data structures and algorithms in both C++ and Python.
 Licence: MIT.
  * [Robotics Toolbox for Python](https://github.com/petercorke/robotics-toolbox-python) - this toolbox brings robotics-specific functionality to Python, and leverages Python's advantages of portability, ubiquity and support, and the capability of the open-source ecosystem for linear algebra (numpy, scipy), graphics (matplotlib, three.js, WebGL), interactive development (jupyter, jupyterlab, mybinder.org), and documentation (sphinx).
 Licence: MIT.
  * [Fields2Cover](https://github.com/Fields2Cover/Fields2Cover) - A modular and extensible Coverage Path Planning library.
 Licence: BSD-3-Clause.
+ * [Segment Anything](https://github.com/facebookresearch/segment-anything) - The Segment Anything Model (SAM) produces high quality object masks from input prompts such as points or boxes, and it can be used to generate masks for all objects in an image.
+Licence: Apache 2.0.

 ### SLAM
  * [Cartographer](https://github.com/googlecartographer/cartographer) - 2D and 3D SLAM library, supports multiple platforms and sensor configurations.
 Licence: Apache 2.0.